 All incoming non-student exchange visitors with DS-2019s issued by the University of Michigan must complete the following mandatory check-in process before their J-1 status can be officially activated in the SEVIS government database.
 If the exchange visitor’s DS-2019 is not issued by the University of Michigan, the EV should contact his or her sponsor.
-Exchange Visitors who have been issued student DS-2019s should review the mandatory check-in information listed under mandatory check-in for students instead.
+If the DS-2019 category (Box 4) is one of one of the following, the Exchange Visitor is a non-student Exchange Visitor: Short-Term Scholar, Professor, Research Scholar or Specialist.
+Exchange Visitors who have been issued student DS-2019s should review the mandatory check-in information listed under mandatory check-in for students.

 Mandatory Check-In for non-student exchange visitors is a three part process.
 Failure to complete all three parts of the mandatory check-in process will result in a loss of immigration status.
 The parts include: